alexhokl/notes/angular_js.md

 - Replace `$http.success(function (data))` with `$http.then(function (response))`.
 - Replace `$http.error(function (err))` with `$http.then(function (response), function (err))`.
-- Put all initialisation code in a controller (be it directive, component or just a controller) in `this.$onInit`.
+- Put all initialisation code in a controller (be it directive, component or just a controller) in `this.$onInit`. `$OnInit` is called right after the directive’s data-bound properties have been checked for the first time, and before any of its children have been checked.
+It is invoked only once when the directive is instantiated.
 - Convert all the component directive to component.
 That is, converting all directives where it does not involve DOM manipulation to components.

 ```js